MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Aks/New-AzAksCluster.md

 ```

 ### Create an AKS cluster with AadProfile.
-When you create an AKS cluster, you can configure the AAD profile.
+When you create an AKS cluster, you can configure the Microsoft Entra profile.

 ```powershell
 $AKSAdminGroup=New-AzADGroup -DisplayName myAKSAdminGroup -MailNickname myAKSAdminGroup